Progress report for GNE21-267

 Approach B – Traditional sampling

-An additional 100 mushrooms from each of the three organic mushroom facilities will be sampled.
-The lesions from the diseased mushrooms will be removed, surface sterilized, macerated in buffer, and the bacterial sample will be streaked for single colonies on KBM with cycloheximide to screen for non-fluorescent colonies.
-Pure cultures will be generated by multiple rounds of isolation, starting with single colonies.
-Each isolate will be stored at -80°C in 50% nutrient broth 50% glycerol stocks.
+An additional 100 mushrooms from each of the three organic mushroom facilities were sampled.
+The lesions from the diseased mushrooms were removed, surface sterilized, macerated in buffer, and the bacterial sample were streaked for single colonies on KBM with cycloheximide to screen for non-fluorescent colonies.
+Pure cultures were generated by multiple rounds of isolation, starting with single colonies.
+Each isolate was stored at -80°C in 50% nutrient broth 50% glycerol stocks.
 This approach is labor-intensive and would require inoculating at least 300 agar plates for processing the samples from a single facility.
 Likewise, to test for pathogenicity, isolates must be grown on individual petri dishes for one or more rounds to prepare inoculum.

 48 isolates were collected from the five mushrooms collected from Marlboro Mushrooms.
 From this sample, 40 fluorescent and 8 non-fluorescent isolates were identified.
 Phillips Mushrooms and an additional mushroom farm identified by AMI will be used to collect future samples.